igreen1/pyantz/README.md

     batch submit
 -> GUI to create the jobs
 -> check the arg types of the functions in the job
--> call the pydantic classes of each job
 -> use pyarrow
 --> support using dask, pandas or pyarrow as the backend